 Most of the processing line has been closed down, and all warm labs. in the science trench have been taken down.
-The deep ice cores produced in 2022 will be logged and a reduced program of DEP, cuts with horizontal saw and subsequent ECM and line scanning will be done before the core is packed for later processing at AWI.
+The deep ice cores produced in 2023 will be logged and a recorded with DEP.
+A few cuts with horizontal saw for physical properties sampling will be done before the core is packed for later processing at AWI.
 The Physical Properties team will continue to monitor the ice samples.